 I used to have thousands of songs on my computer.
 I would listen to them on random throughout the day as I worked.
 My collection got unwieldy.
 When you have thousands of songs on your computer, it’s inevitable that some will fall out of favor.
 No, actually thousands of songs will fall out of favor.

-When I finally got an iPhone, I could listen to my music from my phone.
+When I finally got an iPhone, I could listen to my music on my phone.
 But I couldn’t store all of my music on my phone.
 I had to cut my collection down.
 By a lot.

 I started the practice of listening to songs in sets of three, chosen at random.
 With each set of three songs, I would delete the one that gave me the least joy and keep the other two.
 Sometimes I would have a favorites playlist where I would put my favorite song of the three into in case I ever wanted to listen to only the best music on my phone.
 I did this until I hit the sweet spot of about 300 songs.
 300 songs are roughly 24 hours of music.
 I figured that would be enough to keep my music fresh and always have something new to listen to.